Joannsaj/TaxApp/README.md

 ## Description

-{This app is meant to help users in calculating thier taxes and remind them on time to file their taxes to avoid penalties and give one a flawless journey in using it to submit their taxes.
+This app is meant to help users in calculating their taxes and remind them on time to file their taxes to avoid penalties and give one a flawless journey in using it to submit their taxes.
- }

 ## Setup/Installation Requirements